Gate Hill Cooperative: Founding community

 Gate Hill Cooperative was founded in 1953 by former Black Mountain College (BMC) students Paul and Vera Williams.
 Its inspiration came from playwright and critic Paul Goodman's publication Communitas: Means of Livelihood and Ways of Life and his teaching when he served as faculty at the BMC Summer Institute of 1950.

 The group forming the immediate basis for the Gate Hill Cooperative included BMC instructors Karen Karnes, David Weinrib, John Cage, David Tudor, and poet and potter M.C.
 Richards, whose ideas on community living were also a major catalyst for the creation of the cooperative.
 Among the artists, composers, filmmakers, choreographers, poets, and potters who moved to Gate Hill Cooperative later on were BMC alumnus Stan VanDerBeek.
 Individuals who joined the community without a prior association with BMC included Sari Dienes and enamel muralist Paul Hultberg and his wife Ethel Hultberg.
-Though they were not BMC alumni, the Hultberg's were well ensconced in the New York art scene, later referred to as the New York School, and friends with the most celebrated artists of their time, including Willem de Kooning and Elaine de Kooning, Jasper Johns and Robert Rauscheberg, and sculptors John Chamberlain and Marc di Suvero, among other leaders of what was considered the avant garde of the time.
-The NY School included not just painters and sculptors, but among their friends and peers, the Hultberg's also associated with musicians, poets, authors, dancers, theater groups and political activists, such as writers Denise Levertov, Robert Creeley, Joel Oppenheimer, LeRoy Jones (later Amiri Baraka), Robert Duncan, and Gregory Corso; composers, Karlheinz Stockhausen, Luigi Nono, Pierre Boulez, Morton Feldman, and Toshi Ichiyanagi (Yoko Ono's first husband); jazz musicians Ornette Coleman and Don Cherry; political activist Bayard Rustin; and artists Karel Appel and Pierre Soulage.
+Though they were not BMC alumni, the Hultberg's were well ensconced in the New York art scene, later referred to as the New York School, and were friends with the most celebrated artists of their time, including Willem de Kooning and Elaine de Kooning, Jasper Johns and Robert Rauscheberg, and sculptors John Chamberlain and Marc di Suvero.

+The NY School included not just painters and sculptors, but also among their friends and peers, the Hultberg's associated with musicians, poets, authors, dancers, theater groups and political activists, among other leaders of what was considered the avant garde.
+This included Denise Levertov, Robert Creeley, Joel Oppenheimer, LeRoy Jones (later Amiri Baraka), Robert Duncan and Gregory Corso; composers, Karlheinz Stockhausen, Luigi Nono, Pierre Boulez, Morton Feldman, and Toshi Ichiyanagi (Yoko Ono's first husband); jazz musicians Ornette Coleman and Don Cherry; political activist Bayard Rustin; and artists Karel Appel and Pierre Soulage.
 It was through their friendship with composer and author John Cage that they moved to the community.

 Founders Paul and Vera Williams lived at Gate Hill Cooperative until their divorce in 1970.
 Potter Karen Karnes stayed for twenty-five years, until the late 1970s, providing the community with a key source of income through sales of her ceramics.
 Of its original community, the experimental composer David Tudor remained the longest on The Land, working out of his studio there until 1995.